 Row machines aren’t as common in gyms as a treadmill or weight bench, but they should be.
 You may find one or two models, but they’re usually air resistant or piston operated models, which don’t offer the best workout.
 The lack in high-end rowing machines is caused by the common misconception that rowing is a mediocre workout that provides sub-par results.
 Realistically, rowing can actually increase endurance, build muscle, strengthen the core and burn fat, making it one of the best total body workouts around, second only to swimming.
+That is what we decided to present you with our Best Water Rowing Machine Reviews.
 This type of workout can put even cycling and running to shame because it burns about fifteen to twenty percent more calories than both workouts at the same level of exertion.
 Rowing is considered an excellent core workout because the abs are engaged during each stroke.
 While it can definitely offer an impressive fat burning workout, it’s also an ideal machine to use for people who are rehabbing muscles, the elderly or people with disabilities.
 With all of the benefits, you may be wondering why this type of workout is so unpopular.
 The main reason is that most people don’t know how to properly use a row machine and improper use can lead to poor results.

 Rowing machines offer a new type of workout experience for individuals of all fitness levels.
 If you’re tired of the standard equipment at the gym and simply looking for a machine that allows you to work out from the comfort of your home, then a row machine may be right up your alley.
 Commonly this machine is overlooked at the gym because people don’t know that rowing can work several major muscle groups, burning more calories than a stationary bike or treadmill.
 The innovative designs of new water resistance rowers have taken on an elegant, yet classic look that can add subtle beauty to any room.
 Usually outfitted in a walnut or ash frame with all-metal black rails and an easy fold-up design, row machines not only look great, they’re actually pretty fun to use.